bpburns/bpburns.github.io/docs/blog/posts/1-apple_device_charging_speeds.md

 ---
-title: Apple Device Charging Speeds
 date:
   created: 2022-09-22
 ---

+# Apple Device Charging Speeds

 With the advent of USB-C and USB PD (Power Delivery), we are past the days when we were limited to 5&nbsp;V, 2.4&nbsp;A, 12&nbsp;W charging